Our Study Programs

 The Department of Political Science is closely connected to the Salzburg Center of European Union Studies (SCEUS) in which of the department’s faculty teach in the Master program in European Union Studies launched in 2005.
 For details about this program and the center’s PhD fellowship program, please refer to the SCEUS pages.

-Dr. Reinhard Heinisch, Professor
+Dr. Andreas Dür, Professor

-Department Chair, Chair of Austrian Politics in Comparative Perspective
+Department Chair, Chair of International Politics

 Dr. Franz Fallend